-The road network is divided into thirteen (13) main plow routes.
+The road network is divided into twelve (12) main plow routes, with two (2) supplemental routes.
 A town truck is assigned to each route.
 The drivers consist of Town employees from the Department of Public Works, and qualified part time drivers who are called in for storm events.

 In recent years, the Town has been using treated salt.
-We use these products because they are effective at lower temperatures, less corrosive than conventional salt, and give us better performance at lower application rates.
+We use these products because they are effective at lower temperatures and give us better performance at lower application rates.
 You may notice us applying treated salt prior to the storm.
 This helps to prevent snow and ice from bonding to the surface.
 Special attention is given to the mountainous areas where lower temperatures and steeper grades can make road conditions more challenging.

 As accumulations approach a plowable amount, our plowing efforts commence.
-Centers of the roads are opened first, to maintain access for traffic and emergency vehicles, and then roads are cleaned curb to curb.
+Centers of the roads are opened first to maintain access for traffic and emergency vehicles, and then roads are cleaned curb to curb.
 We open primary roads first and local roads second.